AmoebeLabs/swiss-army-knife-card-manual/docs/basics/tools-and-toolsets.md

 ???
 Example "Example showing some rotating disc toolsets"
     ![sak-example-8t]

 !!!
-Warning "Rotating *can* have different results depending on the browser"
+Warning "Rotating *may* yield different results depending on the browser"

 ####Styling